 If you have any questions about any of the events listed, please get in touch directly with the organisers.

-The day is open to all self identified women whatever their political or other views.
+The meeting is open to all self identified women.
 You do not need to be a member of Women for Independence to attend.
-If you have a carer who is a man then he is welcome too and carers are always free.
-If you have caring responsibilities then you are welcome to bring along the adults or children in your care.
+If you need to bring a carer to support you then their ticket is always free.
+You still need to book a place for your carer however.
+If your carer is a man then he is also welcome.
+If you care for another adult or children then you are very welcome to bring them along.
+See details below about a possible creche.

 Would you be interested in a creche?
 If so, one can be provided by a fully registered Care Commission organisation.
 We need to know in advance however.
 If there is no interest then there will be no creche.
 Please email our National Co-ordinator Margaret Young asap if you would like to book for a creche.
 If you can only attend if there is a creche then do not book through the ticket link at the bottom of the page but contact Margaret directly.

 We do not supply lunch.
 You are welcome also to either bring a packed lunch or buy something locally for lunch.
 Refreshments will be available during the day.